withObsrvr/stellarbeat/README.md

 For history scanning think carefully about network traffic and costs when choosing a provider.

+### CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and deployment.
+The workflow is defined in `.github/workflows/ci-cd.yml`.

+#### GitHub Environments

+The CI/CD pipeline uses GitHub Environments to manage deployment environments:
+- `obsrvr-radar-staging` - For staging deployments
+- `obsrvr-radar-integration` - For integration deployments
+- `obsrvr-radar-production` - For production deployments

+Each environment can have its own secrets, environment variables, and deployment protection rules.

+#### Required Secrets

+To ensure the CI/CD pipeline works correctly, the following secrets need to be added to your GitHub repository:

+1. Repository Secrets (used by all environments):
+   - `AWS_ACCESS_KEY_ID` - AWS access key with S3 permissions
+   - `AWS_SECRET_ACCESS_KEY` - Corresponding AWS secret key
+   - `AWS_REGION` - Region where your S3 bucket is located (e.g., "us-east-2")

+2. Environment-specific Secrets:
+   - `DIGITALOCEAN_ACCESS_TOKEN` - Your DigitalOcean API token
+   - Environment Domains:
+     - `STAGING_DOMAIN` - Domain for staging environment
+     - `INTEGRATION_DOMAIN` - Domain for integration environment
+     - `PRODUCTION_DOMAIN` - Domain for production environment

+These secrets are used for Terraform state management, deploying to DigitalOcean, and configuring environment-specific settings.

 ## Devcontainer development

 For easy development a devcontainer configuration is provided in the